Last Revision Date: April 1, 2023

 Because of the international nature of our business, we may need to transfer your Personal Data within the KLDiscovery Group, and to third parties as noted in Section (C) above, in connection with the purposes set out in this Policy.
 For this reason, we may transfer your Personal Data to other countries that may have lower standards for data protection than the EU due to different laws and data protection compliance requirements to those that apply in the country in which you are located.

-Where we transfer your Personal Data to other countries, we do so, where required on the basis of the applicable European Union Standard Contractual Clauses.
+Where we transfer your Personal Data to other countries, we do so, where required, on the basis of the applicable European Union Standard Contractual Clauses and, where relevant, the appropriate amendments to incorporate compliance with English and Swiss law.
 You may request a copy of our Standard Contractual Clauses using the contact details provided in Section (P) below.

 Transfers of Personal Data to the United Kingdom on the basis of the Adequacy Decision dated 28 June 2021